Should you remove old shingles before installing new shingles?

 Almost every home will need a new roof installation sooner than later, that is almost as certain as you’ll need to pay property taxes.
 However, you will get much less lifespan from a roof if you don’t perform the recommended maintenance.
 This includes professional roof inspections at least once a year, in some areas, twice a year is recommended, and monthly inspection by you with routine gutter and roof cleaning.

 So, as you choose shingles for your new roof installation, what are the longest-lasting roof shingles?
 Knowing this will certainly lengthen the time out before you’ll need to budget this project again!
 The longest lifespan roofing material you can choose is clay, concrete, or slate tiles.
 Compared to asphalt shingles, wood shakes, or other natural roofing material products, you’ll get a longer lifespan as long as you don’t experience any roof installation issues or side-step the recommended maintenance.
-Get started on your roof installation in Lafayette and Denver, CO today.
+Get started on your roof installation in Erie and Denver, CO today.
 Call (303) 647-3883.